micmejia/bible-dump/AMPC/Numbers/Num 23.md

 For from the top of the rocks I see Israel, and from the hills I behold him.
-Behold, the people [of Israel] shall [^a]dwell alone and shall not be reckoned _and_ esteemed among the nations.
+Behold, the people [of Israel] shall dwell alone and shall not be reckoned _and_ esteemed among the nations.